 Parents who regret their children’s departure are chided for their hovering ways, reminded that they should be proud of their offspring’s accomplishments and that clinging to their teens is both unhelpful and unseemly.
 In a wonderful excerpt from his biography, Rob Lowe brings this into focus,

 Through the grief I feel a rising embarrassment.
 “Jesus Christ, pull yourself together, man!”
 I tell myself.
 There are parents sending their kids off to battle zones, or putting them into rehabs and many other more legitimately emotional situations, all over our country.
 How dare I feel so shattered?
 What the hell is going on?

 I have berated myself for being a wimpy mom, the parent who cannot walk away without tears, the mother who misses her kids every day.
 I have given myself the stern talk about being overly attached to my sons and told myself a hundred times that it is not about me but about them.
-I decided that there must be something wrong with/missing from me or my life if saying good-bye was this hard.
+I decided that there must be something wrong with or missing from me, or my life, if saying good-bye was this hard.
 I have wondered, endlessly, why it hurts so much when they go.

 Like so many aspects of parenting, this was a case of overthinking.
 It just wasn’t all that complicated.